hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="awsconfigwriterootiamcredentials"></a>
 # **AWSConfigWriteRootIAMCredentials**
-> void AWSConfigWriteRootIAMCredentials (AWSConfigWriteRootIAMCredentialsRequest aWSConfigWriteRootIAMCredentialsRequest, string awsMountPath = null)
+> void AWSConfigWriteRootIAMCredentials (AWSConfigWriteRootIAMCredentialsRequest aWSConfigWriteRootIAMCredentialsRequest, string awsMountPath = "aws", TimeSpan? wrapTTL = null)

 Configure the root credentials that are used to manage IAM.